CultureConnector licence terms

 The Licensee commits to paying recurring charges in the case of subscription licence types.

-In the case of recurring charges (subscriptions), the Licensee will pay before the Renewal Date.
-If payment is not received before the Renewal Date, the Licensor may suspend the Licensee’s access to the Service and initiate a process to recover the unpaid monies for the Minimum Subscription Period, plus delayed-payment interest at 10% above the prevailing base rate of the European Central Bank.
+In the case of recurring charges (subscriptions), the Licensee will pay on or before the Renewal Date.
+If payment is not received by the Renewal Date, the Licensor may suspend the Licensee’s access to the Service and initiate a process to recover the unpaid period, plus delayed-payment interest at 10% above the prevailing base rate of the European Central Bank.

-Instructions for terminating a subscription after the Minimum Subscription Period are available in Argonaut’s web pages.
+Instructions for terminating a subscription are available in Argonaut’s web pages.

 The agreement between the Licensor and Licensee terminates automatically at the end of the Licence Period.
 In the case of subscriptions, the Licence Period is extended automatically on payment of the Current Price for the licence type for a further billing period.

-Subscription licences renew automatically at the end of the Licence Period unless the Licensee fails to make a payment of a recurring charge after the Minimum Subscription Period or unless the Licensee notifies the Licensor in writing no less than one month before the renewal date of the intention to terminate the subscription.
+Subscription licences renew automatically at the end of the Licence Period unless the Licensee fails to make a payment of a recurring charge or unless the Licensee notifies the Licensor in writing before the renewal date of the intention to terminate the subscription.

-The Licensee may terminate the subscription on any Renewal Date after the Minimum Subscription Period.
-Early termination during a fixed-length Licence or during the Minimum Subscription Period does not oblige the Licensor to repay money for the cancelled portion of the Licence Period and does not release the Licensee from the liability to pay for the full Minimum Subscription Period.
+Early termination during a fixed-length Licence does not oblige the Licensor to repay money for the cancelled portion of the Licence Period and does not release the Licensee from the liability to pay for the full Licence Period.